-Prerequisite: Available to 3rd and 4th year students or by departmental consent Rotation: Every Winter
+Prerequisite: Available to 3rd and 4th year students Rotation: Every Winter

 A study of ethical theories, moral norms, and their application to ethical decisions.
 Consideration is given to contemporary issues associated with euthanasia, abortion, capital punishment, and bioethics.
 Special emphasis on social justice, equity, human diversity, and professional ethics.